ondat/documentation/docs/reference/tolerations.md

 As Ondat runs as a daemonset some Kubernetes tolerations are added by Kubernetes while others are automatically added by the Ondat operator.

-For more information about tolerations please see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).
+For more information about tolerations, see the [Kubernetes documentation](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/).